 - Heart rhythm problems or

-- Kidney disease—Use with caution.
+- Kidney disease, moderate—Use with caution.
 The effect may be increased because of slower removal of the medicine from the body.

-A nurse or other trained health professional will give you potassium phosphate in a hospital. potassium phosphate is given through a needle placed in a vein.
+A nurse or other trained health professional will give you potassium phosphate in a medical facility.
+Potassium phosphate is given through a needle placed in a vein.

-Your doctor will check your progress closely while you are receiving potassium phosphate.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.
-Blood tests may be needed to check for unwanted effects.
+Your doctor will check your progress closely while you are receiving potassium phosphate to see if the medicine is working properly and to decide if you should continue to receive it.
+Blood and urine tests may be needed to check for unwanted effects.